rbutleriii/Clinotator/README.md

 ### Minimum Inputs

-Three required bits of information: (1) the type of input file, (2) the file itself and (3) your email address.
-The input comes as either a text ID list file, or a vcf.
+Three required bits of information: **(1)** the type of input file, **(2)** the file itself and **(3)** your email address.
+The input file should be either a single column of IDs in a text file, or a vcf.
 If a vcf(s) is selected, clinotator will generate an annotated output file.
 In all cases a tab-delimited table file will be produced.
 The email is required by NCBI/biopython as NCBI enforces a strict 3 queries per second limit.
 Before they ban your IP address they will attempt to contact you, but that should not be a problem as clinotator uses batch queries and the history server.

 ### Optional Arguments

-Additional arguments include a log file and specification of the output file prefix.
+Additional arguments include a log file (clinotator.log) and specification of the output file prefix (the default is clinotator).

 ## Motivation